nthomson-pivotal/pcf-workstation-vm/README.md

 A list of the key characteristics of this VM:

 - Ubuntu 16.04 LTS Server
-- Desktop and XRDP server
+- Desktop and remote desktop server
 - Docker CE, Docker Compose and Docker Registry
 - Java development environment, including Spring Tool Suite
 - Visual Studio Code